Wiros9/book/docs/specs/checkdata.rst

 .. currentmodule:: lino.modlib.checkdata

 The :mod:`lino.modlib.checkdata` plugin adds support for defining application-level data integrity tests.
-It provides a :term:`django-admin command` named :manage:`checkdata`.
+For the :term:`application developer` it provides a method to define :term:`data checkers <data checker>` for their models.
+For the :term:`site maintainer` it adds the :manage:`checkdata` :term:`django-admin command`.
+For the :term:`end user` it adds a set of `automatic actions`_.

 .. contents::
    :depth: 1